Writing the territory: the literature of discovery and exploration

 the Summer Isles

-II.
-An authentically American literature ?
+An authentically American literature?
 Textual appropriations, generic influences and innovations

 To many observers, the idea of an authentically American literature seems to be a paradox.
 Many would think American literature emerged and developed in the shadow of the English literary tradition.
 However, this paradox is only apparent: the authentically American literature is like every literary innovation, it always needs some influences for inspiration.